A Demonstration on Nearsightedness

 Vitamin C helps keep the tissue of the cornea healthy and it helps maintain the health of the blood vessels which carry nutrients and oxygen to the retina.
 To get more vitamin C in your diet, try to add foods like citrus fruits, tomatoes, strawberries, peppers, and broccoli.

-Calcium can be added to your diet by consuming more yogurt, milk or cottage cheese.
-Magnesium can be added with foods like spinach, peanuts, almonds, cashews, avocados, and beans.
-Foods such as salmon, halibut, sardines, tuna, shrimp and eggs are all good for adding selenium to your body.
+Calcium can be added to your diet by consuming more yogurt, milk, or cottage cheese.
+Magnesium can be added to foods like spinach, peanuts, almonds, cashews, avocados, and beans.
+Foods such as salmon, halibut, sardines, tuna, shrimp, and eggs are all good for adding selenium to your body.
 Chromium can be added by eating tomatoes and onions.

 Unsure of the most important vitamins and minerals for not just myopia, but overall great vision health?
 Look at this list of 17 essential herbs, vitamins and minerals.
 If you think that it’s too difficult to get all the necessary nutrients in your diet on a regular basis, then a supplement might be the right choice for you.